Meloxicam: Gastrointestinal

-NSAIDs cause and increase the risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
+NSAIDs cause an increase in the risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
 Elderly patients are at greater risk for serious gastrointestinal events.

-Mouth

-It is recommended to withhold meloxicam use for at least four to six half-lives prior to surgical or dental procedures due to increased risk for taste perversion, ulcerative stomatitis and dry mouth.

 Mechanism of action

 Meloxicam blocks cyclooxygenase (COX), the enzyme responsible for converting arachidonic acid into prostaglandin H2—the first step in the synthesis of prostaglandins, which are mediators of inflammation.

 Meloxicam has been shown, especially at low therapeutic doses, to selectively inhibit COX-2 over COX-1.

+X-ray crystallographic analyses and molecular modelling studies of meloxicam´s binding to cyclooxygenase isoforms showed that the methyl group of the thiazole ring in meloxicam exploits the „flexible extra space" at the top of the COX-2 chanel.
+The substitution of the second shell amino acid residue Ile434 in COX-1 by Val in COX-2 allows the side chain of Phe518 (a residue at the active side) to open „extra space“, which favors the binding of meloxicam to COX-2.
+Site-directed mutagenesis studies in which Ile434 was substituted for Val434 in COX-2 confirmed this hypothesis.
+Other oxicams also occupy this binding site, albeit nonselectively because of the missing methyl group in the side chain.

 Meloxicam concentrations in synovial fluid range from 40% to 50% of those in plasma.
-The free fraction in synovial fluid is 2.5 times higher than in plasma, due to the lower albumin content in synovial fluid as compared to plasma.
+The free fraction in synovial fluid is 2.5 times higher than in plasma, due to the lower albumin content in synovial fluid compared to plasma.
 The significance of this penetration is unknown, but it may account for the fact that it performs exceptionally well in treatment of arthritis in animal models.

 Pharmacokinetics

 Absorption

 The bioavailability of meloxicam is decreased when administered orally compared to an equivalent IV bolus dose.
+Different oral formulations of meloxicam are not bioequivalent.
 Use of oral meloxicam following a high-fat breakfast increases the mean peak drug levels by about 22%; however, the manufacturer does not make any specific meal recommendations.
 In addition, the use of antacids does not show pharmacokinetic interactions.
+With chronic dosing, the time to maximum plasma concentration following oral administration is approximately 5–6 hours.

 Distribution

-The mean volume of distribution of meloxicam is approximately 10L.
-It is highly protein-bound, mainly to albumin.
+The mean volume of distribution of meloxicam is approximately 10 L. It is highly protein-bound, mainly to albumin.